 - Support federal funding to assist in completion of large transit projects: BART Oakland Airport Connector and AC Transit's Bus Rapid Transit Project.
-In addition funding for the BART to San Jose project supports expenditure of Measure B funds on the BART to Warm Springs project the largest project in our current expenditure Plan.
+In addition funding for the BART to San Jose project supports expenditure of Measure B funds on the BART to Warm Springs project - the largest project in our current expenditure Plan.
 Further, project development for the Dumbarton Rail Corridor and BART to Livermore are essential in moving these projects forward.
-We support these efforts as they relate to actions taken with our project sponsors on these projects. - Support increasing, combining and integrating federal funding programs for seniors and disabled, and ensure flexibility of these programs to address the dramatically increasing senior population in Alameda County and the country. - Support transit safety and security programs through homeland security that are not at the expense of existing transit funding, but rather augment transit funding. - Support clarification of current laws that would allow transit to provide school related services as well as services supporting senior transit mobility. - Support climate change legislation that expands transit services and connections to transit services.
-To achieve necessary increases in public transit ridership to address CO2 emissions from the transportation field, legislation should support funding that augments transit funding and does not replace it.
+We support these efforts as they relate to actions taken with our project sponsors on these projects. - Support increasing, combining and integrating federal funding programs for seniors and disabled, and ensure flexibility of these programs to address the dramatically increasing senior population in Alameda County and the country. - Support transit safety and security programs through homeland security that are not at the expense of existing transit funding, but rather augment transit funding. - Support clarification of current laws that would allow transit to provide school related services as well as services supporting senior transit mobility. - Support climate change legislation that expands transit funding and does not replace it. - Increase transit funding flexibility to allow for transit operations to reduce service cuts, and seek more transit operating funds.